kashemaatwit/dsexample/README.md

 I used OneHotEncoder/ColumnTransformer on these features and kept the rest of the features as is.
 When using a linear regression model, the learning accuracy shoots up from 12% to 75% with this transformation.

 We then create a pipeline for automating the process for new data.
 I also experimented with different imputer strategies for missing data and added second degree polynomial features for both the numeric and categorical data.
-The shown values are obtained by performing a grid search over these values.
+The shown values are obtained by performing a grid search over these arguments.
 Pipeline preview:
 ![pipeline screenshot](./pipeline.png)

-I finally saved the model via joblib to be used for predictions via the web app.
+I finally saved the model via joblib to be used for predictions by the web app.

 ## Methods

 Tools:
-- numpy, pandas, scikit for data analysis and inference
+- NumPy, SciPy, Pandas, and Scikit-learn for data analysis and inference
 - Streamlit (st) for web app design
-- GitHub and Heroku for web app deployment and hosting
+- GitHub and Heroku for web app deployment and hosting/version control
 - VS Code as IDE

 Inference methods used with Scikit: